ISUgenomics/bioinformatics-workbook/Appendix/Unix/unix-basics-1ajs.md

 ```
 pwd
 ```
-In my case this returns the following where severin is my username that I used to log in.
+In my case this returns the following to standard out where severin is my username that I used to log in.
 ```
 /home/severin
 ```